Daniel Gibson: 2006–07 season and NBA Finals vs San Antonio Spurs

 Gibson was mentored in defensive skills by veteran teammate Eric Snow in the 2006–07 season.

 In game one of the 2007 NBA Finals against the Spurs, Gibson shined off the bench, leading the team in scoring with Gibson scoring 16 points efficiently, on 7 of 9 shooting.
 The Cavs would go on to lose game one, however, 76–85.

-In game two of the NBA Finals, Gibson had another solid game adding 15 points and overall being the second leading scorer behind LeBron James at this point while coming off the bench to Larry Hughes.
-Gibson played great basketball, being a great three point shooter, not turning the ball over and being effective overall.
+In game two of the NBA Finals, Gibson score 15 points and overall being the second leading scorer behind LeBron.

 His first start in the playoffs came in the third game of the 2007 NBA Finals, after an injury to Larry Hughes.
-Game 3 was one of the worst games of the entire playoffs for Gibson.
-He shot an atrocious 1 for 10, and 0 for 5 from three.
-Shots could not fall, and the Cavaliers lost game 3 too 0–3.
-He started the following game as well.
+Game 3 was one of Gibson’s worst performances of the entire playoffs.
+He shot just 1 for 10, and 0 for 5 from three.
+Shots could not fall, and the Cavaliers fell 0-3 in the series.
+He would start the following Game 4 as well.

-In the final game, game 4 of the 2007 NBA Finals, Daniel Gibson had a decent game, dropping 10 points to an eventual loss to the San Antonio Spurs.
+In the final Game 4 of the 2007 NBA Finals, Daniel Gibson had a decent game, dropping 10 points to an eventual loss to the San Antonio Spurs.
 The series would be a sweep.
 He shot 4–10 from the field, and 2 for 6 from three.
 Daniel Gibson averaged 0 turnovers for the entire finals, and was the third leading scorer for the Cavaliers at 10.8 points per game behind Drew Gooden at 12.8 points a game.
 However, Daniel Gibson struggled defensively guarding Tony Parker who averaged 24.5 points a game and a finals MVP Trophy.